Travel.State.Gov > International Travel > Learn About Your Destination > Gabon International Travel Information

 Short-term visitors to Gabon are permitted to stay up to 90 days.
 Visitors who wish to remain in the country for longer than 90 days must obtain a residence permit (carte de séjour).
-Residents with a carte de séjour must obtain an exit visa from the DGDI, before departing from Gabon.
-The application process for an exit visa can take days or weeks which may make emergency travel difficult.
+Exit visas for U.S. residents with a carte de séjour are no longer required.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Gabon.